What is plating?

 So what makes an appetizing plate?
 One that appears full and satisfying, not sloppy or overblown, has varied spacing and height for interest, without being overly contrived, and includes complementary colors and textures, rather than a boring monotone.
 Bottom line?
 A plate that is carefully composed is just more appealing than one that is slapped together.

 It may seem like a lot of things to consider, but your plates will improve if you do nothing more than think ahead and keep these points in mind as you plan what to make and how you will make it.
-Just that simple consideration of balance in nutrition, taste, texture, color and styling will help you put together a more beautiful plate.
+Just that simple consideration will help you put together a more beautiful plate.

 I’ll be posting in much more detail about specific plating styles and techniques, so watch for those posts soon.
 Please comment below and share your favorite plating methods, or tell me if there’s something specific you’d like to learn!